benblackdust/benblackdust/README.md

 ## Hi there 👋 My Name is Benjamin Bui-Dang.
 I am an Artificial Intelligence Student at the First ever Bachelor program for A.I. & Robotics.
-I look forward to learning and working with A.I. more and more!
+I look forward to finding a Data Science, Robotics, or General A.I job!
 🔭 I’m currently working on my Working portfolio!
 🧑‍💼 I'm currently trying to find a job that best suites me.
 Please contact me if you would like me to work for you!
 - 📫 How to reach me: